NicoCaAnd/test_osquery/README.md

 - and an other type uses binaries on the device (such as *dumpsys* or *logcat*) and parses the output to get the data needed.

 # Importing tables

+(See the Osquery documentation : https://osquery.readthedocs.io/en/stable/development/creating-tables/)
 Let's say we created a table called androidTable.
-It means there are 2 files : androidTable.cpp and androidTable.table.
+It means there are 2 files : androidTable.cpp that describes the way the collect is made and androidTable.table that describes the specifications.
-First thing we need to do, is to put these files at the correct locations.
+We need first to put these files at the correct locations.
 The .cpp file needs to be put here : osquery/osquery/tables/system/linux/androidTable.
 The .table file needs to be put here : osquery/specs/linux.
 Now we must indicate to CMake it will have import these files.
 Modify osquery/osquery/tables/linux/CMakeLists.txt and add one line for androidTable.cpp in the correct function.
 Also change osquery/specs/system/CMakeLists.txt and add one line for androidTable.table in the correct function.
 Finally make this command when calling CMake :
 `cmake -DOSQUERY_TOOLCHAIN_SYSROOT=/usr/local/osquery-toolchain -DSTATICONLY=true ..`
 You will find more informations on this post: https://github.com/osquery/osquery/issues/7144

 # Contents of this repository

 In this repository, you will find the *.cpp* and *.table* files that represent Osquery tables for Android.
-The *.cpp* files describe the way the collection of data is done, et and *.table* files provide the specifications for each *.cpp* file.
+The *.cpp* files describe the way the collect of data is done, et and *.table* files provide the specifications for each *.cpp* file.

 # List of tables